 A group centre performs the role of a local centre for the immediate suburb, but then also provides services to nearby suburbs too.
+The Casey Group Centre is intended to service Nicholls and Ngunnawal and other areas.

 Amaroo, Moncrieff and Casey are the three Group Centres planned to service north Gungahlin.